15 Coming-Of-Age Books Like The Catcher in The Rye

 9. The Invisible Life of Addie Larue – V. E. Schwab

-The Invisible Life of Addie Larue is about a young girl unsatisfied with dying and being forgotten.
+The Invisible Life of Addie Larue tells the story of a young woman who, unsatisfied with mortality, accepts a way to live forever.

 10. The Curious Incident of the Dog in the Night-Time – Mark Haddon